Healthy Recipes Blog

 Variations

-• You can substitute other creamy ingredients for the Greek yogurt in this recipe, such as sour cream, softened cream cheese, or mayonnaise.
+1. You can substitute other creamy ingredients for the Greek yogurt, including sour cream, softened cream cheese, or mayonnaise.

-• When I make this recipe for burgers, like I did today, I like to sprinkle sesame seeds on top.
+2. When I make this bread for burgers, like I did today, I like to sprinkle sesame seeds on top.
 It looks pretty and makes for a more authentic hamburger bun look.

-• When I make this bread for sandwiches, I like to sprinkle it with Everything but the Bagel seasoning before baking it.
+3. When I make this bread for sandwiches, I sprinkle it with Everything but the Bagel seasoning before baking.

 Instructions